Outdoor Space/Time and Physical Education for Students

 Our goal is that each student develops a life-long appreciation of the importance and benefits of physical exercise and activity and discovers their own natural athletic ability.
 In the Early Primary/Kindergarten program, the students are going on daily walks and hikes, are introduced to yoga and a variety of other physical exercises (such as throwing/catching/kicking a ball) are incorporated into their every day, through play.
-Starting in the Lower Elementary program, in addition to hiking and yoga, the students are engaged weekly in a formal Physical Education class where they learn skills and games in a supportive atmosphere.
+Starting in the Lower Elementary program, in addition to hiking and yoga, the students are engaged daily in a formal Physical Education class where they learn skills and games in a supportive atmosphere.
 Development of gross motor skills, self-confidence, coordination, team building, cooperation, and good sportsmanship are just some skills emphasized as part of this class.

 What type of sports do students learn and are practicing at Westmont as part of the Physical Education class?